federic0casu/Notes/FoC/src/Pills_of_Applied_Crypto.md

 If we would like to send an encrypted file using OTP, we would have to generate a truly random key-stream as long as the file: it would be very impractical.

-A more efficient way to build stream ciphers is to make use of Pseudo Random Number Generators.
+A more efficient way to build stream ciphers is to make use of pseudo-random number generators.
 Let's present the encryption scheme:

 - Let $\mathsf{Gen(k)}$ be an efficient algorithm defined as $\mathsf{Gen : \{0,1\}^k \rightarrow \{0,1\}^n}$, $\mathsf{k < n}$.